EmaniBoy/Serverless-To-Do-WebApp/README.md

 - User authentication with Firebase
 - Event management NoSQL DB with Firestore
 - Responsive design with Tailwind CSS
-- Fast and secure content delivery with AWS CloudFront
+- Fast and secure content delivery with AWS CloudFront as CDN

 ## Architechture
+'''

 +--------------------+       +------------------+       +---------------------+
 |                    |       |                  |       |                     |